gidlov/pico-gallery/README.md

 			'order_by' => '', 						// Order by ampty or 'reverse'.
 	),

-Save your `config.php` and enter the URL `http//example.com/index/my_gallery/flush/47b71a856274ac45` to generate the thumbnails.
+Save your `config.php` and enter the URL `http://example.com/index/my_gallery/flush/47b71a856274ac45` to generate the thumbnails.

 Add `%my_gallery%` to your `index.md` file, or wherever you want.

+`gallery/thumbnails`-folder must have write permission.

-Visit http//example.com/index to see your new gallery.
+Visit http://example.com/index to see your new gallery.

 ####Done!####